 I identified AustCham Beijing as a potential internship host because of the positive experiences I heard from two RMIT classmates who completed internships with AustCham in 2010.
 Rather than directly contacting the Chamber via email or telephone, I attended an AustCham event in person and was able to meet directly with the team and the General Manager.
 I was fortunate to be already studying and residing in Beijing which made this option easy.
 I strongly recommend attending an AustCham event if you’re already based in China, as there are not only opportunities to meet with the AustCham team but also business people – and sometimes government people – from a full spectrum of organisations.

 How long was the application process?
 What kinds of stages were involved?
-What kinds of tips do you have for others applying for similar opportunities?

 As I was already studying in Beijing, I decided to attend an AustCham networking event (Kooka Monthly Drinks) as an opportunity to make contact with the Chamber rather than relying on a cold call.
 After collecting several name cards from numerous organisations, I emailed AustCham Beijing and Beijing Consulting Group the following week to enquire into potential internship opportunities.
 I was invited for interviews with both organisations and I decided to take the internship with AustCham.
 The role at AustCham offered more potential in developing my professional skills and I was also swayed towards interning at AustCham so I could work with one of my old RMIT classmates.